The majestic Road to Hana is a beautiful stretch of pristine coast and jungle that traces the island of Maui’s rugged NorthWest shore.

 Aunty Sandy Hueu has been making this hot, fresh, buttery-sweet banana bread since 1983.
 In that time, it’s won multiple awards and features in major network broadcasts like Gordon Ramsey’s Unchartered series for National Geographic.

 As part of our reconnaissance for this travel guide, we collected banana samples from every single fruit stand in Hana, and Aunty Sandy’s banana bread was the resounding favorite.
 Trust me on this one, folks.
-All banana bread in Hana is yummy, but this one is very quaint special.
+All banana bread in Hana is yummy, but this one is very quaint and special.
 I love these smart little “mini” loaves, and how they’re usually still warm in the bag when you buy them. 🙂

 Try Some Wild Passionfruit, If You Can Find It